petershin/liferay-learn/docs/liferay-cloud/latest/en/getting-started/liferay-paas-go-live-checklist.md

 ### Database Maintenance Window

 Configure a database maintenance window and set it to off-peak hours.
-Database maintenance occus once every few months and may lead to database connectivity failures for up to two minutes.
+Database maintenance occurs once every few months and may lead to database connectivity failures for up to two minutes.
 See [Database Maintenance Window Variables](../platform-services/database-service.md#database-maintenance-window-variables) for more information.

 ## Additional Consideration